cnoe-io/plugin-apache-spark/README.md

 ```

 #### Annotations
+- `apache-spark.cnoe.io/label-selector`: Required.
+This value corresponds to the label on
+  the Pod running the Spark job.
 - `backstage.io/kubernetes-namespace`: Optional.
 Defaults to the `default` namespace.
-- `apache-spark.cnoe.io/label-selector`: This value takes precedent over the one above.
 - `apache-spark.cnoe.io/cluster-name`: Optional.
 Specifies the name of Kubernetes cluster to retrieve information from.

-you can also use the `backstage.io/kubernetes-label-selector`, to select the
-relevant spark jobs.
-However , `backstage.io/kubernetes-label-selector` is a
-generic label selector used more widely by the Kubernetes plugin which could
-pull other less relevant data pulled into your backstage deployment as well.
-We
-recommend using `apache-spark.cnoe.io/label-selector` when using this plugin.

 ### Authentication